 11:20 AM, 07/12/2022: First Stellar Birth Image

-For the first time, humankind has the opportunity to see brand-new stars that were hidden from our view up until now.
+For the first time, humankind has the opportunity to see brand-new stars that were not visible for us until now.

 “The cavernous area has been carved from the nebula by the intense ultraviolet radiation and stellar winds from extremely massive, hot, young stars located in the center of the bubble, above the area shown in this image.”— NASA